thatwonguy/Local_LLM_GenAI/README.md

 ### This repo assumes you already have Ollama and a model installed.
 1. You have to go to https://ollama.com/ and download and install ollama software on your local machine.
 2. Once it is installed you need to select a model to install from the following url on your local machine: https://ollama.com/library.
 From this location pick Phi 3, a pretrained model by Microsoft, or feel free to test the other models.
+   - Once Ollama is installed on your local machine, obtain the phi 3 model with the following:
+     ```
+     ollama run phi3
+     ```

 To get started with this project:
 1. Have python installed on your machine (version 3.6 or above).